Enforcing Disputes Tribunal Orders

 Overview: Options for enforcing a Tribunal Order

 The fact that both parties reach an agreement (or the referee makes an order) does not always guarantee that the decision will be followed.
 However, agreements and decisions made in the Disputes Tribunal are binding and can be enforced in the same way as an order of the District Court.
+You can only get an order enforced after its deadline has passed, which gives the other party time to comply with it.

 If the unsuccessful party does not comply with the order, the successful party can: